yuanxiaochenAC/EvoAgentX/README.md

 ```

 ## 📚 Acknowledgements
-This project builds upon several outstanding open-source projects: [AFlow](https://github.com/FoundationAgents/MetaGPT/tree/main/metagpt/ext/aflow), [TextGrad](https://github.com/zou-group/textgrad), [DSPy](https://github.com/stanfordnlp/dspy), [LiveCodeBench](https://github.com/LiveCodeBench/LiveCodeBench), and more.
+This project builds upon several outstanding open-source projects: [AFlow](https://github.com/FoundationAgents/MetaGPT/tree/main/metagpt/ext/aflow), [TextGrad](https://github.com/zou-group/textgrad), [DSPy](https://github.com/stanfordnlp/dspy), [EvoPrompt](https://github.com/beeevita/EvoPrompt), [LiveCodeBench](https://github.com/LiveCodeBench/LiveCodeBench)and more.
 We would like to thank the developers and maintainers of these frameworks for their valuable contributions to the open-source community.

 ## 📄 License